 Guelph is recognized for its vibrant, rich arts identity and diversity.
 GGS is proud to make a contribution to that rich tapestry.

-Currently GGS continues its two main series during the year, one in an outdoor park setting, the other in a museum.
+Currently GGS continues its two main series during the year, one in an outdoor setting (Enabling Garden), the second in a museum (Guelph Civic Museum).

 Tea "n" Tales continues an eleven-year partnership with the Enabling Garden, a weekly Friday morning summer telling on the banks of the Speed River.
 (See Events for details.)

 ~ 2019 - Friday mornings10:30 to 11:30.
 June 28 to August 30 at Guelph Enabling Garden ~